FilipPietryga/FilipPietryga/README.md

-💻 I'm a 21 year old computer science student and future Data Scientist! 🧑‍💻
+💻 I'm a 21 year old computer science student and aspiring IT generalist! 🧑‍💻

 My projects include a wide array of technologies, such as
   - Javascript/Typescript with React Technology and the entire Front-End Stack (HTML, CSS, SASS, Libraries etc.)